Autism FAQ

 • Heightened sensitivity to sensory input can make normal outings and activities difficult

-• Learning what we think of as simple tasks, can take painstaking time and effort
+• Learning that what we might think of as a simple everyday task, can take others painstaking time and effort

 • Understanding of autism and how it affects families

-• Appropriate activities for the child with autism, especially activities that bring the whole family together
+• Inclusive activities that offer respite and/or can bring the whole family together

 • Good quality respite care